-Some do's and don't's:
+Some do's and don't's

-- Avoid jargon.
+- Avoid jargon

-- Keep it short and concise.
+- · Keep it short and concise

-- Avoid including every detail about you, the team or the work proposed.
+- Avoid including every detail of the work proposed, you or the team

-For awarded grants, the summary may be used by MEC in the dissemination of funded grants to public audiences.
-Potential channels for sharing include but are not limited to MEC/hospital website, press release, annual reports and other publications.
+For awarded grants, this summary may be used by the Charity in the dissemination of funded grants with public audiences.
+Potential channels for sharing include but are not limited to Charity/hospital website, press release, annual reports and other publications.
 Therefore, commercially sensitive or confidential information should not be included in this abstract.
-On occasion anonymised details of your project may be shared, for fundraising related activities only, during the decision-making process.
-In these instances, no details beyond those provided in the plain English summary and budget cost summary will be used without prior written consent.